 User Review( votes)

-Categories of Scholarships: There are four main categories of Clemson programs:
+Categories of Scholarships: There are four main categories of Clemson University scholarships:

-Clemson University Freshmen Academic Recruiting Scholarships and Grants: The following opportunities are only available to entering freshmen only:
+Clemson University Freshmen Academic Recruiting Scholarships and Grants: The following scholarships are only available to entering freshmen only:

 -Scholarships for South Carolina Residents: South Carolina residents may receive only one of the Trustee Scholarship, Clemson Scholars or Palmetto Pact.
 Trustee scholarship of $1,000 is available for students ranked in the top 10% of their high school class who also have at least a 1200 SAT (CR+M) or 27 ACT.
 Student at each South Carolina public high school who has ranked as top student the end of the junior year will receive a renewable $3,500 Clemson Scholars award.
 All students (except those already identified as Clemson Scholars) who enroll at Clemson and are awarded a Palmetto Fellows from the state of South Carolina and will receive a renewable $2,500 scholarship from Clemson.
 South Carolina residents are also considered for LIFE, HOPE, and SC Need-Based Grants through the state.
 Over 98% of all in-state Clemson freshmen receive either the Palmetto Fellows or LIFE scholarship.

-Clemson University diversity awards: Clemson strives to offer outstanding academic programs to a diverse student body.
-All accepted applicants are considered for these endowments.
+Clemson University Diversity Scholarships: Clemson strives to offer outstanding academic programs to a diverse student body.
+All accepted applicants are considered for these scholarships.
 With the exception of the Clemson Scholars Program, the academic achievement, personal background and interpersonal skills are also used for evaluating candidates.
-Students who wish to be considered for diversity awards should apply for admissions by December 1 and complete the admissions process by December 31.
-To be considered for need-based awards, applicants must also submit the FAFSA by March 1.
-All accepted entering freshmen will be automatically considered for each diversity funding for which they are considered eligible.
+Students who wish to be considered for diversity scholarships should apply for admissions by December 1 and complete the admissions process by December 31.
+To be considered for need-based scholarships, applicants must also submit the FAFSA by March 1.
+All accepted entering freshmen will be automatically considered for each diversity scholarship for which they are considered eligible.

 Clemson University Restricted Scholarships and Grants: These are non-renewable one time awards for one academic year.
 Scholarships awarded to freshmen are based on high school records, entrance examination scores and other qualifications.
-The studentships are restricted to full-time undergraduate students unless otherwise noted.
+Scholarships are restricted to full-time undergraduate students unless otherwise noted.

-No application is required except the four scholarships listed below.
+No scholarship application is required except the four scholarships listed below.
 Students are automatically reviewed and considered for all other restricted scholarships.
-Freshmen who wish to be considered for restricted programs should complete the admissions process by March 1.
-Transfer students must complete one full-time semester (at least 12 hours) at Clemson University before they will be considered for programs.
+Freshmen who wish to be considered for restricted University scholarships should complete the admissions process by March 1.
+Transfer students must complete one full-time semester (at least 12 hours) at Clemson University before they will be considered for University scholarships.

 James W. and Margaret Grainger Clark Scholarship Trust Fund firstly prefers to graduates of Tamassee-Salem High School who have resided at the Tamassee DAR School or students who have resided at the Kate Duncan Smith DAR School.
 Second preference is given to a son or daughter of a member in good standing of The National Society of the Daughters of the American Revolution.

 Staff Senate Annual Scholarships are available to children of currently employed full-time Clemson University staff (not faculty) members.
-The studentships are not automatically renewable and require an application each year.
+Scholarships are not automatically renewable and require an application each year.

 Olivia Jackson McGee Endowed Scholarship is awarded to a student in architecture or English.
 Preference is given to children or grandchildren of Clemson University tenured professors.